HtetArkarWin/weeklyentry.md/week3_entry.md

 	Week 3.

 Learning Activities & Resources:
-	Self-learning WordPress on it's usage and practical works on two websites using its services.
+	Self-learning WordPress on it's usage and practical building of two websites using its services.

 Estimated Hours:
-	I spent around 7 hours on self-learning Wordpress then configuring 2 websites.
+	I spent around 7 hours on self-learning Wordpress, building two websites using it and finding a migration method to provide my local website to professor.

 Content Insights:
 	I spent almost a week not because of me having a hard time understanding Wordpress usage but spending extra time on figuring out how do I have to migrate my local website to live server so the professor can view it.
 The first website I built will be used for the assignement and the second website will be used for third week practical assessment.